close

 arrow downward Read Review

 The British novelist William Golding exemplified that humans are constantly at war for power.
-At the beginning of the novel ralph was the undeniable leader after he blew the conch to signal all of the other stranded children.
-Later in the novel Jack couldn't handle Ralph being the leader and wanted to be the leader himself by challenging Ralph’s leadership and eventually creating another group he was the leader of.
-Jack Said: “I’m not going to be part of Ralph's lot… I’m going off by myself”.
-Jack exposed the idea that people follow who will benefit them the most, when he took a feast to the rest of Ralph's lot to convince them to join him.
-“We will take to meat along the beach and invite them to a feast” a few abandoned Ralph in favor for Jack.
-At the beginning of the novel ralph was the undeniable leader after he blew the conch to signal all of the other stranded children.
-Later in the novel Jack couldn't handle Ralph being the leader and wanted to be the leader himself by challenging Ralph's leadership and eventually creating another group he was the leader of.
+At the beginning of the novel, Ralph was the undeniable leader after he blew the conch to signal all of the other stranded children.
+However, as the story progresses, Jack couldn't handle Ralph being the leader and desired to take the leadership role himself by challenging Ralph’s authority and eventually creating another group under his command.
+Jack stated: “I’m not going to be part of Ralph's lot… I’m going off by myself.”
+This illustrates the idea that people tend to follow those who offer them the most benefits.
+Jack further exposed this notion when he took a feast to the rest of Ralph's lot to convince them to join him.
+“We will take the meat along the beach and invite them to a feast,” he declared, leading a few to abandon Ralph in favor of Jack.
+This struggle for power is a recurring theme in human history, underscoring Golding's belief in the inherent savagery within humans.

 Get a custom paper now from our expert writers.